 Pack it Up or Set it Up Again

-You may now transfer your Echo Sub to another person without worry that they’ll have access to the Alexa settings on your personal Amazon account.
+After Echo Sub reset, you may now transfer your Echo Sub to another person without worry that they’ll have access to the Alexa settings on your personal Amazon account.
 Or, you can set up the sub again on your own account.
 But if selling, we suggest that you pack the sub woofer in its original carton as shown next, for safest shipping, as shown in the next picture.

-Note that if you want to add the Echo Sub back to the same Amazon account it was before the reset and connect it to the same WiFi network, press and hold in the Action button one more time for five to ten seconds.
+Note that if you want to add the Sub back to the same Amazon account it was before Echo Sub reset and connect it to the same WiFi network, press and hold in the Action button one more time for five to ten seconds.
 This reloads the Echo Sub with the settings prior to resetting.
 For this to work however, you must put the Echo Sub in range of at least one of the WiFi networks you’ve saved to your Amazon account.

-- JBL Xtreme Reset Instructions – How to Reset JBL Xtreme Speaker
+- JBL Xtreme Reset Instructions

 - 2019-01-12: First published.